Du4nG/SSG-2/content/posts/diaspora_2/index.md

 Finally made it to the place after almost finding eternal sleep under a car.
 Great, she must be somewhere on the second floor, coincidentally, the parking lot is also on the second floor... underground.
 Every morning I have to fight for a parking spot at the office, and here I was, doing it all over again.

 Took me like decades to get back to the ground.
 My legs were shaking, I'd done enough walking for a lifetime today.
-I had to use every escalator this building has just because this bloody five-story mall doesn't have a motherfvcking elevator.
+I had to use every escalator this building has, just because this bloody five-story mall doesn't have a motherfvcking elevator.
 This was bad, I better figure a way to escape this labyrinth because her "Five minutes are up !" message was slapping me in the face.
 Gosh, please lead me to the rendezvous !
 \
 \
 \